Sunday, 24 November 2024

 Mrs Barker tells the interesting story of how Mrs Purdie acquired the old (and surprisingly small) "signal cannon" that had once been situated at the Taiaroa Head Signal Station and fired to alert townspeople at Port Chalmers when a ship was sighted.
 Such "black powder" signal cannons, being usually mounted on a carriage as shown above, were traditionally used on sailing ships; "to pass orders and information, to salute other vessels in passing, to sound a mutiny, and in time of fog, as a distance off signal."
 Replicas are actually still sold today and when such cannons are fired (under fully supervised conditions) they would certainly be heard from a distance.

 As noted in my previous post, Mrs Purdie rather trustingly placed the cannon under the cupola.
 While away from the Castle in 1937, and despite “Caretakers” being employed to care for the property, a party had been held and one of the guests had thrown the cannon down the well.
 There it remained until the Barkers, and thirty years later, managed to retrieve it by lowering an un-named "thin person" down the well.
 This would in fact not be the only occasion when objects were retrieved from the well, having been lost by visitors and needing to be recovered.
-Any retrieval mission would not have been for the faint hearted or someone with a claustrophobic diposition.
+Any retrieval mission would not have been for the faint hearted or someone with a claustrophobic disposition.

 Today the signal cannon, complete with carriage but without the little wheels, can be rather more securely viewed in the Castle's history room.
 But try as I may, I have been unable to find out any more about its former history other than that I note reference to a "Pilot Station" with a flag staff at "Taiaroa's Head" in 1851 and to the "Otago Harbor [Harbour] Signal Station" in 1862.
 There is no mention of a signal cannon in the June 1876 published Otago Harbour signalling arrangements and a telegraph line appears to have been employed from the mid 1870's.